Home / Articles / Buy US stocks

 For years, if you lived outside the US and wanted American shares, you opened a brokerage account — Interactive Brokers, or a regional broker — wired or converted dollars into it, and placed your order.
 Long process, and not a low bar to clear.
 Binance's US stock trading, launched in 2026, is aimed squarely at that friction: you already hold USDT, so you don't convert to dollars and you don't open a second account somewhere else.
 You get exposure to a US stock straight from inside Binance.

-Think of it as two parallel tracks.
+Think of it as a main product with a separate tokenized line running beside it.
 This is exactly where beginners get confused.

 Why this distinction matters

-Whether it's real shares in custody or a tokenized tracker directly determines whether you have voting rights, whether you can collect dividends, and where you stand as a creditor if the issuer runs into trouble.
-Before you buy, check the Binance page to see which track a given ticker belongs to and who the issuer or custodian is.
+Whether you hold a real share in custody or a bStocks token directly determines how you collect dividends, and where you stand as a creditor if a custodian or issuer runs into trouble.
+Before you buy, check the Binance page to see which product a given ticker is and who the issuer or custodian is.
 If you want to go deeper, read our dedicated piece on what tokenized stocks actually are.

 Here's a rough analogy that isn't perfect but sticks.
-Owning the actual share is like owning a flat with your name on the deed: the rent, the appreciation, the say in things — all yours.
-A tokenized stock is more like buying a contract that tracks that flat's price.
-If the flat goes up you gain, if it drops you lose — but the deed isn't in your hands, and you can't walk into the place.
-The analogy breaks down if you push it, but it catches the core difference: you get the price, not the full ownership.
-So don't see "you can buy Apple" and assume you've become an Apple shareholder.
-First figure out which of the two you're actually holding.
+The real-share product is like owning a flat with your name on the deed: the rent, the appreciation, the dividend — the economic ownership is yours, even though a custodian holds it on your behalf.
+A bStocks token is more like buying a contract that tracks that flat's price: if it goes up you gain, if it drops you lose, but the deed itself isn't the thing you're holding.
+The analogy breaks down if you push it, but it catches the core difference between the two lines: one is ownership, the other is exposure.
+So when you see "you can buy Apple," first check which of the two you're holding — with the main real-share product you really do become the beneficial owner of the share.

-Why does tokenization exist at all?
+Why offer a tokenized line at all?
 At bottom it's about bridging two worlds.
 The traditional stock market has opening and closing bells, broker gatekeeping, and currency conversion across borders; on-chain assets move around the clock with a low bar to entry.
-Moving a stock "onto the chain" lets people who already hold crypto skip the whole detour of opening a broker and converting to dollars.
-Convenience is the reason it exists — but that convenience is paid for by watering down your rights.
-Whether that trade is worth it depends on whether what you want is exposure or ownership.
+Putting a stock's price "onto the chain" as a bStocks token lets people who already live in crypto take on exposure in a familiar on-chain form.
+Convenience is the reason the tokenized line exists — but that convenience comes in the shape of exposure rather than the full ownership the real-share product gives you.
+Which one is worth it depends on whether what you want is price exposure or genuine ownership with dividends and corporate actions.

 How to buy directly with USDT